-Copy (sign): An exterior display surface of a sign, including non-structural trim and backgrounds, exclusive of the supporting structure to which the sign copy is affixed.
+Copy (sign): An exterior display surface of a sign, including non-structural trim and backgrounds, which is occupied by messaging (letters, numbers, graphics, or other content) exclusive of the supporting structure to which the sign copy is affixed.

-Damage: Deterioration or harm to a sign or structure supporting a sign, caused by circumstances outside of the control of a property owner or tenant that results in the loss of usefulness, normal functionality, structural integrity, or value of that sign or structure supporting a sign.
+Damage: Deterioration to a sign or structure supporting a sign, caused by circumstances outside of the control of a property owner or tenant that results in the loss of usefulness, normal functionality, structural integrity, or value of that sign or structure supporting a sign.

 Durability: The interpreted ability of a sign to withstand wear and damage caused during normal operation of a permanent exterior sign.
-Materials that are unable to withstand such wear and damage for extended periods shall be labeled as non-durable materials.
+Materials that are unable to withstand such wear and damage for extended periods shall be considered as non-durable materials.

-Electronic Changeable Message (ECM) sign: A sign, or a portion of a sign, with characters, letters, or illustrations is changed automatically by electrical or electronic means without altering the surface of the sign.
+Electronic Changeable Message (ECM) sign: A sign, or a portion of a sign, with characters, letters, or illustrations changed automatically by electronic means without altering the structure or physical surface of the sign.

-Encroachment: A permitted placement of a sign within an area that is otherwise prohibited by local ordinance.
+Encroachment: A permitted placement of a sign within an area which is otherwise prohibited by local ordinance.

-Flashing sign: A sign that includes illumination elements that are not kept in the constant intensity of illumination at all times when in use, or which demonstrates a change in color, direction, or brightness, excluding electronic changing message (ECM) signs as permitted by the regulations of local ordinances.
+Flashing sign: A sign that includes illumination elements that are not kept in the constant intensity of illumination at all times when in use, or which demonstrates a change in color, direction, or brightness.